-Lyme disease is a tick-borne illness that is a growing threat in Maine, with an average of about 240 reported cases per year in the last five years and the growth in cases is of increasing concern.
-People who get it most often are those who are outdoors in areas where ticks are found, children under 15, or adults over 50, and people who have other illnesses that make it hard for them to fight off diseases.
+Lyme disease is a tick-borne illness that is a growing threat in Maine, with an average of about 240 reported cases per year in the last five year.
+The growth in cases is of increasing concern.
+People who get it most often are those who are outdoors in areas where ticks are found, children under 15, adults over 50, and people who have other illnesses that make it hard for them to fight off diseases.